DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 ### 2.2.6 - 👨‍💻 Parameterized Execution

 By now you're familiar with building pipelines, but what about adding parameters?
 In this video, we'll discuss some built-in runtime variables that exist in Mage and show you how to define your own!
 We'll also cover how to use these variables to parameterize your pipelines.
+Finally, we'll talk about what it means to *backfill* a pipeline and how to do it in Mage.

 Videos
 - Parameterized Execution
+- Backfills

 Resources
 - [Mage Variables Overview](https://docs.mage.ai/development/variables/overview)